 6. Assessing the impact of informal governance on political innovation

-Eva Sørensen is Professor in Public Administration and Democracy at the Department of Social Science and Business at Roskilde University and Professor II at the Department of Social Sciences at NORD University.
+Eva Sørensen is Professor in Public Administration and Democracy at the Department of Social Science and Business at Roskilde University, Denmark, and Professor II at the Department of Social Sciences at NORD University, Norway.
 She has published widely within areas such as interactive governance, political leadership, and collaborative innovation in the public sector.